GERCOIN/yiimp-install-script-on-ubuntu/README.md

 **Recommended hosting VDS (it was tested) - [https://sprintbox.ru](https://sprintbox.ru/promo/SPBP20011655.html "https://sprintbox.ru")**

-Install script for yiimp-ytn (witch yespowerR16 for Yenten Coin) on Ubuntu 16.04 This script will install yimmp on your Ubuntu 16.04 system.
+Install script for yiimp-ytn (with yespowerR16 for Yenten Coin) on Ubuntu 16.04 This script will install yimmp on your Ubuntu 16.04 system.

 Before running this script make sure you are on a fresh server and running as a user.
 Do not run this script under root!